Designing trajectories in the Earth--Moon system: a Levenberg--Marquardt approach: Numerical results

-Table~\ref{tab:results_transfer} serves to further consolidate that, when the initial guess is sufficiently adequate, the LM approach can be made to follow closely the behavior of the baseline MN update equation through an appropriate choice of $\beta_0$, in terms of convergence speed and proximity of the final solution to the initial CR3BP guess.
-However, in this application case, we note that the use of a larger initial damping factor does not seem to yield better results in terms of the final position error, despite of what the results in the previous section might have suggested, even exceeding the values stemming from the baseline MN alternative for some choices of $n$.
-Nonetheless, the results obtained highlight that the LM algorithm is able to converge even when the resolution of the initial CR3BP guess is so poor that the MN baseline diverges, e.g. for $n=50$ and $n=40$.
-And, in fact, we see that it does so without a sacrifice to the quality of the final converged solution, which maintains similar values of $\norm{\mathbf{E}_m}_\mathbf{P}$ for both choices of $\beta_0$.
-Naturally, as the initial guess becomes increasingly inadequate, the LM algorithm takes significantly more iterations to reach a converged solution.
-To this end, it is observed that, for $n\leq30$, the number of segments is insufficient to achieve a converged solution that brings the continuity residual within the established threshold, with the algorithm stalling at an undesirable local minimum of $\mathbf{\norm{\mathbf{F}}}$, for the two choices of $\beta_0$.
-Even so, the fact that there are specific scenarios where the LM approach is able to converge whereas the MN alternative diverges is a palpable advantage of the algorithm proposed in this work.
+Table~\ref{tab:results_transfer} serves to further consolidate that, when the initial guess is sufficiently adequate, the LM approach can be made to follow closely the behavior of the baseline MN update equation through an appropriate choice of $\beta_0$, in terms of convergence speed and proximity to the initial CR3BP guess.
+However, in this application case, we note that the use of a larger initial damping factor does not seem to guarantee better results in terms of the final position error, despite of what the results in the previous sections might have suggested, which might be attributed to the more challenging trajectory profile.
+In fact, the very slow convergence observed for $\beta_0=10^{-1}$ may be interpreted as evidence for this fact.
+Nonetheless, the results obtained once more highlight the inherent robustness of the LM algorithm, which is especially apparent when the resolution of the initial CR3BP guess is poor and the unbounded MN alternative diverges, e.g. for $n=50$ and $n=40$.
+In fact, we see that the LM scheme retains its performance without a sacrifice to the quality of the final converged solution, achieving similar values of $\norm{\mathbf{E}_m}_\mathbf{P}$ for the smaller choices of $\beta_0$.
+Naturally, as the initial guess becomes increasingly inadequate, both algorithms generally require more iterations to reach a converged solution.
+Further analysis shows that, for $n<40$, the number of segments is insufficient to achieve a converged solution that brings the continuity residual to the desired threshold within 100 iterations.
+Even so, the fact that there are specific scenarios where the LM approach is able to converge whereas the MN alternative diverges represents palpable evidence of the benefits in robustness provided by the algorithm proposed in this work.